 There are few areas of the resort which have not been recently renovated or redesigned.
 Guest rooms, restaurants, bars, pools, gardens, the lobby, and the façade have all been re-done–here is a list of the 2014 renovations:

 - Non-suite guest rooms now have walk-in tiled showers only, while suites have tub and showers.
 There are dual sinks as well as a frosted glass panel between the bathroom and the bedroom area.

-- Guest rooms have new contemporary furniture, new beds, digital safes, flat screen TV’s, WiFi capability, gray tile floors, white walls, and pink and purple accent colors.
+- Guest rooms have new contemporary furniture, new beds, digital safes, flat screen TV’s, WiFi capability, gray tile floors, white walls, and purple and pink accent colors.
 Balconies have solid half-walls which partially block exterior views when seated, a drying rack, and new table and two chairs.

 - The swim-up bar area has been redesigned and enlarged; there are lengthy in-pool tables to hold drinks along with an in-pool ledge for seating.

-- The buffet restaurant buffet stations are separate from seating areas.
+- The buffet restaurant food stations are separate from seating areas

 - Poolside restaurant now has two sections–“Coral” which is indoors, and “Turquesa” which is out on a terrace with a wonderful sea view (this turns into the a la carte steakhouse in the evenings).

 - New sports bar now located on the ground floor

 - New lobby area and entrance with lots of metal and glass